awawa-dev/HyperSerialESP32/README.md

 For RGB strip like WS8212b delete it or comment it with '//', leave it for RGBW SK6812:
 *#define   THIS_IS_RGBW*

+For RGBW cold white LED strip version if above declaration is defined, delete it or comment it with '//' for RGBW neutral:
+*#define   COLD_WHITE*

 SPI: for APA102/SK9822/HD107 delete it or comment it with '//', leave it for WS2801:
 *#define   is_WS2801*